Does a DUI raise car insurance rates in Alaska?

 How much does a DUI raise your insurance in your city?

-This table shows average DUI car insurance rates by city.
-Compare rates in large cities to rural areas to see how your location impacts rates.
+This table shows the average car insurance rates after a DUI by city.
+Comparing rates in both large cities and rural areas can help you see how your location affects your premiums.

 CityAnnual premium for clean recordAnnual premium after a DUIDollar increase% Increase